equinor/fmu-ensemble/docs/concepts.rst

 VirtualRealization
 ^^^^^^^^^^^^^^^^^^

-A `VirtualRealization` is typically a `ScratchRealization` that has lost its knowledge of the original data on disk.
-The object only knows of the data that was internalized, and the main access function is ``get_df()``.
+A `VirtualRealization` is typically a `ScratchRealization` where you have removed the tie to the location on the original filesystem.
+The VirtualRealization object only knows of the data that was internalized while being a ScratchRealization, and the main access function is ``get_df()``.
+When a realization is a ScratchRealization, you can always ask for any time-resolution for Eclipse data, or any other CSV file that the scratch directory contains.
+A VirtualRealization will have to interpolate if you ask for daily summary data, in case you only internalized yearly or monthly before making a VirtualRealization.

 Another typical source for a virtual realization is a calculated realization, either as a point-wise statistical aggregate of a collection of realizations (ensemble), or maybe from a linear combination of realizations (then coming from the object ``RealizationCombination``.

-There are no
+The reason for naming this a VirtualRealization is due to the possibility to handle computed realizations fully analogous to ScratchRealizations.

 Virtual realizations have features to write their internal data to disk, the ``to_disk()`` feature.
 This can be used to store stripped down versions of realizations, or to be able to store computed